-RE: HB 4700 - "South Carolina Social Media Regulation" (Oppose)
+RE: HF 2255 "Social Media Parental Authorization Act" (Oppose).

-Dear Chair Newton and Members of the House Judiciary Committee:
+Dear Chair Thomson and Members of the House Committee on Judiciary Subcommittee:

-On behalf of the Computer & Communications Industry Association (CCIA), I write to respectfully oppose HB 4700 in advance of the House Judiciary Committee hearing on January 23, 2024.
+On behalf of the Computer & Communications Industry Association (CCIA), I write to respectfully oppose HF 2255.

 CCIA is an international, not-for-profit trade association representing a broad cross-section of communications and technology firms.
 Proposed regulations on the interstate provision of digital services therefore can have a significant impact on CCIA members.
 In recent sessions, there has been a notable surge in state legislation concerning children's online safety.
-Acknowledging policymakers' valid concerns about the online privacy of young individuals, it is imperative to prioritize the establishment of a comprehensive data privacy law applicable to all consumers.
-This law should incorporate safeguards for sensitive data, specifically addressing information commonly linked to younger users.
+CCIA and our member companies have a shared interest in ensuring strong protections are in place to protect children and provide parents and adults with simple but effective tools to provide a safe online environment for their families.

 CCIA holds a firm conviction that children are entitled to a higher level of security and privacy in their online experiences.
-Presently, our members are actively engaged in various initiatives to integrate robust protective design features into their websites and platforms.2 CCIA's members have been leading the effort to implement settings and parental tools to individually tailor younger users' online use to the content and services that are suited to their unique lived experience and developmental needs.
-For example, various services allow parents to set time limits, provide enhanced privacy protections by default for known child users, and other tools to allow parents to block specific sites entirely.3
+Presently, our members are actively engaged in various initiatives to integrate robust protective design features into their websites and platforms.
+CCIA's members have been leading the effort to implement settings and parental tools to individually tailor younger users' online use to the content and services that are suited to their unique lived experience and developmental needs.
+For example, various services allow parents to set time limits, provide enhanced privacy protections by default for known child users, and other tools to allow parents to block specific sites entirely.
 This is also why CCIA supports the implementation of digital citizenship curriculum in schools, to not only educate children on proper social media use but also help educate parents on what mechanisms presently exist that they can use now to protect their children the way they see fit and based on their family's lived experiences.
-4 We laud the efforts of the Subcommittee to adopt amendments that require the Department of Education to develop model programs for educating students regarding online safety while using the internet.

 It should also be recognized that protecting children from harm online does not include a generalized power to restrict ideas to which one may be exposed.
-Speech that is neither obscene to young people nor subject to other legitimate laws cannot be suppressed solely to protect young online users from ideas or images that a legislative body disfavors.
+Speech that is neither obscene to young people nor expressly illegal cannot be suppressed solely to prevent young online users from accessing ideas or images that a legislative body disfavors.
 Proposals to keep children safe online should be established through a risk-based approach to developing protections for different ages of users and by focusing on tangible harm.
-While CCIA shares the goal of increasing online safety, this bill presents the following concerns.